SuleimanFarah/sunpy/3-month-projects-ideas.md

 * **Requirements** N/A, but familiarise with the lightcurves object will be needed.

 * **Possible mentors/help by** David PS (or other SunPy member), Timo Laitinen and/or Silvia Dalla (University of Central Lancashire)

+## GUI Spectral Explorer

+### Description

+The goal of this project is to provide a graphical user interface to enable a user to explore observed spectra and compare it with theoretical spectr\
+a.
+The basis for the theoretical spectra is the CHIANTI atomic database for astrophysical spectroscopy that was first released in 1997.
+Programmati\
+c access to the database, which is freely available, is provided by the ChiantiPy package -- a pure python package.
+It is highly object oriented wit\
+h each ion, such as Fe XVII, being the basic object.
+Higher level objects are often assembled from a collection of ions, such as when calculating a \
+spectrum.
+ChiantiPy uses the CHIANTI database to calculate line and continuum intensities as a function of temperature, electron density.
+This can b\
+e done for a set of elemetal abundances in CHIANTI or for a user provided set of elemental abundances.
+At present, if a user wants to compare CHIANT\
+I theoretical spectra it must be done on a case-by-case basis.
+A GUI exporer, written in Python and preferably PyQt or Wx based, will provide an int\
+egrated tool to import observed spectra and plot them alongside theoretical spectra.
+It will further allow the user to understand what spectra lines\
+ contribute to various spectral line profile, how the predicted spectra vary as a function of temperature and density.

+It will be necessary to develop techniques to import observed spectra from a variety sources.
+Typical sources are in FITS files, HDF5 files, or csv \
+files.
+It will also be important to allow users import their data through modules of their own.

+* Requirements:  Python, a basic understand of astrophysical spectroscopy

+* Difficulty:  Hard

+* Mentors:  Ken Dere